Orange-Management/Modules/Admin/Docs/Help/en/settings.md

 #### Password Regex

-In this field the password strucutre can be defined that is required by every account.
+In this field the password structure can be defined that is required by every account.
 Examples are:

 ##### Password Example 1